 Why do people go abroad for treatment

+You might want to go to a European Economic Area (EEA) country or to Switzerland to get medical treatment.
 This could be because you’re waiting too long for an operation (or other treatment) in the UK and you could have it done sooner abroad.

 It will be your responsibility to arrange the treatment.
 But talk through your plans with your doctor first.
 They can direct you to your Clinical Commissioning Group (CCG).
 The CCG can explain your funding options and which one would suit you best.

-The S2 form
+The S2 funding route

-The EU Directive (Article 56)
+The EU directive route (Article 56)